How to Understand and Calm a Crying Baby

 - They want your attention.
 Your baby may simply want to cuddle or playfully engage with you.

-Why Do Babies Cry While Eating?
+Why Does My Baby Cry While Eating?

 If your baby is eating and stops to cry, it’s likely because they’re uncomfortable.